 Communicate to Your Teachers

-We definitely recommend letting your teachers know about what kind of changes they can anticipate as you roll out Little SIS for Classroom.
+We definitely recommend letting your teachers know about what kind of changes they can anticipate as you roll out Little SIS Sync.
 Further information about change management can be found here.

 Additionally, we have a teacher email template available here.